jaimejim/draft-version-problem/draft-jimenez-version-problem.md

 ~~~
    Given a version number MAJOR.MINOR.PATCH, increment the:
    MAJOR version when you make incompatible API changes,
-   MINOR version when you add functionality in a backwards compatible manner, and
+   MINOR version when backwards compatible functions are added,
    PATCH version when you make backwards compatible bug fixes.
 ~~~